Demographics of Ferizaj: Vata Families

 Early residents of Ferizaj city also included the Vata family.
 Families lived quietly in the same place until the year 1912.
 Today a military barrack occupies the land.
 The Vata family mostly worked in agriculture and cultivated vegetables.
 The first leaders of Vata family were: Ali Vata, Avdi Vata, Bajram Vata, Beqir Vata, Fejzë Vata, Haki Vata, Halim Vata, Hetem Vata, Halim Vata, Ismajl Vata, Liman Vata, Mustafë Vata, Muharrem Vata, Nazif Vata, Rizah Vata, Rifat Vata, Sylejman Vata, Shaban Vata, preacher, professor, teacher and one of the creators of the first Albanian school, called Ismajl Qemaili in Ferizaj (1914–1968).

 Kurti Families

 Other early residents of Ferizaj city were the Kurti Family.
 Around 1750, Kolë Kurti and his brothers (Seba, Andrea, and Toni) moved to Gjakova.
-Later Zef Kurti married Petra from Janjevo and moved to Ferizaj in 1878 during the time the railway was under construction.
+Later Zef Kurti married Petra and moved to Ferizaj in 1878 during the time the railway was under construction.
 They were mainly tradesmen and hand-craftsmen.
 One of the Kurtis was Father Shtjefën Kurti (1898–1971) who was a priest and a martyr.
 He was born and raised in Ferizaj and studied in Graz, Feldkirch, and Innsbruck in Austria as well as Rome, Italy.
 From 1936 he was the parish priest in Tirana where he was executed by the communist regime of that time.